IP-CAM/Enhanced-Orders-Plus-for-Opencart-v.3.x/module/README.md

 # Enhanced Orders

 ## Description
-**Enhanced Orders** is an OpenCart extension that designed to improve the appearance of emails and orders.
+**Enhanced Orders** is an OpenCart extension is designed to improve view of orders and order emails.
 It allows to display product images and more detailed customer information in order invoices, shipping lists and emails.
 Also, the extension can also provide direct access (without login) to orders for customers and to invoices for the admin.
 Compatible with OpenCart 3.x versions.

 ## Features